Digital-Contraptions-Imaginarium/oa-runner/README.md

 	node tools/drop-terminated-postcodes.js --in data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK.csv --out data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv
 	```

-- Download the JSON, one-file-per-postcode-sector edition of Open Addresses UK's addresses-only dataset from [http://alpha.openaddressesuk.org/data](http://alpha.openaddressesuk.org/data) and uncompress it in *data* (e.g. *data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json*).
-- Install all Node.js dependencies:
+	This process also saves to the output file the coordinates of the postcodes' centroids in the more convenient latitude / longitude format rather than ONS' northing and easting.

+	Optionally, you can also drop all those postcodes that are too far away from your location to be interesting to you, e.g., in the example below, anything beyond 30 miles *as the crow flies* from the Open Addresses offices in London.
+This will dramatically speed up the scripts:

 	```
-	npm install
+	node tools/drop-terminated-postcodes.js --lat=51.522342 --lon=-0.083476 --limit=30 --in=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK.csv --out=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_OAoffices.csv
 	```

+	Don't worry if you don't know your starting point, [read here](/docs/where-am-i.md).

+- Download the JSON, one-file-per-postcode-sector edition of Open Addresses UK's addresses-only dataset from [http://alpha.openaddressesuk.org/data](http://alpha.openaddressesuk.org/data) and uncompress it in *data* (e.g. *data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json*).

 ##Run
 ###If you don't have a favourite course
 The example below creates an HTML file called [*bestSurveyOption-distance.html*](samples/html/bestSurveyOption-distance.html) with the best survey option being identified to be about 3 miles (to and back) from the Open Addresses offices in London.
 It can take several minutes to complete, just be patient and wait :-)

-Don't worry if you don't know your starting point, [read here](/docs/where-am-i.md).

-Note how the reduced version of the ONSPD dataset produced following the setup instructions above is given as an input.
+Note how the optimised version of the ONSPD dataset produced following the setup instructions above **must** be used as an input.

 ```
 > node oarunner.js --lat=51.522342 --lon=-0.083476 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --html=bestSurveyOption-distance.html